niteshraj2310/Agroforestry/README.md

-## What do you call two guys hanging out by your window?
-Kurt & Rod.
+## What do prisoners use to call each other?
+Cell phones.